Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Data description

 \subsection{Data generation}

-We simulated proton-proton collisions at a center-of-mass energy of 13 TeV.
-Our background data consists of the irreducible backgrounds $t \bar{t}$ + X, where $X = Z, W^+, H$ and $W^+ W^-$, while the signal is four tops.
+Proton-proton collisions at a center-of-mass energy of 13 TeV were simulated.
+The relevant production processes for this work consist of the backgrounds $t \bar{t}$ + X, where $X = Z, W^+$, $W^+ W^-$ and signal processes including the 4-top production process and $t \bar{t}{h}$ production.
 The hard scattering process generation was performed at leading order, where up to two additional jets are added to the final state in the case of the background processes, and up to one for the signal.
-The cross sections for all the processes and the corresponding total number of events generated are depicted in Tab. \ref{tab:process}.
+The cross-sections for all the processes and the corresponding total number of events generated are depicted in Table \ref{tab:process}.

-The hard scattering was generated with \texttt{MG5$\_$aMC@NLO} version 2.7 \cite{Alwall:2014hca} with the \texttt{NNPDF31\_lo} parton distribution functions set \cite{NNPDF:2017mvq}, using the $5$ flavor scheme.
+The hard scattering events were generated using \texttt{MG5$\_$aMC@NLO} version 2.7 \cite{Alwall:2014hca} with the \texttt{NNPDF31\_lo} parton distribution function set \cite{NNPDF:2017mvq}, utilizing the $5$-flavor scheme.
 Parton showering was performed with \texttt{Pythia} version 8.239~\cite{Sjostrand:2014zea}, while the MLM merging scheme \cite{Mangano:2002ea} was used to merge high-multiplicity hard scattering events with the parton shower.
-A fast detector simulation was performed with \texttt{Delphes} version 3.4.2~\cite{deFavereau:2013fsa} using the ATLAS detector map.
+A fast detector simulation was performed using \texttt{Delphes} version 3.4.2~\cite{deFavereau:2013fsa} with the ATLAS detector map.
 Finally, an $H_T = \sum_{jets} E_T > 400$ GeV restriction was imposed at the parton level during event generation.
-The purpose of this restriction is generation efficiency, since our signal region imposes $H_T > 500$ GeV on the reconstructed objects (see Section \ref{ref:selection} for details.).
+The purpose of this restriction is to enhance generation efficiency, as the signal region imposes $H_T > 500$ GeV on the reconstructed objects (see Section \ref{ref:selection} for details.).